jzombie/rich-cms/md-content/3. Nerdy Stuff/Utilities.md

 - Cargo bundle (Wrap Rust executables in OS-specific app bundles [OS-specific app installers]): https://crates.io/crates/cargo-bundle
 - Apple `container` (`container` is a tool that you can use to create and run Linux containers as lightweight virtual machines on your Mac.
 It's written in Swift, and optimized for Apple silicon.): https://github.com/apple/container
 - Radix ([React] "An open source component library optimized for fast development, easy maintenance, and accessibility.
 Just import and go—no configuration required"): https://www.radix-ui.com/ [Notes: Best looking system menus I've seen; related YouTube video: https://www.youtube.com/watch?v=lY-RQjWeweo]
+- wgpu([Rust] "A cross-platform, safe, pure-rust graphics API.
+It runs natively on Vulkan, Metal, D3D12, and OpenGL; and on top of WebGL2 and WebGPU on wasm.
+The API is based on the WebGPU standard.
+It serves as the core of the WebGPU integration in Firefox, Servo, and Deno."): https://github.com/gfx-rs/wgpu
+- servo([Rust] "A web browser rendering engine written in Rust, with WebGL and WebGPU support, and adaptable to desktop, mobile, and embedded applications."): https://servo.org/

 ## Interesting Research Prototypes